 2989 Maury River Rd

-Lexington, VA 24405
+Lexington, VA 24450

 Click this link for a gallery of individual Akhal-Teke horses you can sponsor, from $10 and up.

 Peer-to-peer fundraising means you help raise support for the Akhal-Tekes among your own friends and contacts.
-This can be as easy as sharing the ATF's fundraising and horse sponsorship postings on social media, while adding your own endorsement.
-For more structured and focused peer-to-peer fundraising, please use this link to get in touch!
+This can be as easy as using the Facebook "birthday fundraiser" option, or sharing the ATF's fundraising and horse sponsorship postings on social media while adding your own endorsement.

 Contact us anytime at this link with any questions or comments.